50/50 Custody With a Narcissist : Co-Parenting Ultimate Guide

 Documentation is central to your case.
 Keep records of all interactions with the narcissistic parent.

-These might include emails, text messages, voicemails, or any other interaction showcasing their manipulative and disruptive behaviors.
+These might include emails as well as text messages, voicemails, or any other interaction showcasing their manipulative and disruptive behaviors.

 Recording these instances provides concrete examples of their destructive narcissistic personality traits in a context that directly influences your child's well-being.